MageSlayer/paludis-gentoo-patches/README.md

 Paludis is a multi-format package manager.

-Unfortunately, Paludis no longer officially support Gentoo, thus this repo is a fork for keeping Gentoo support.
+Unfortunately, Paludis no longer officially supports Gentoo, thus this repo is a fork for keeping Gentoo support.

 #### License
 Same as original Paludis - GPLv2